-Healthy Neighboursheds are a series of resident workshops hosted by Conservation Halton to provide the public with information about low impact landscaping.
-The purpose of low impact landscaping is to work with nature to create beautiful, healthy gardens that help manage rainwater, use less energy and resources, and benefit water quality in the surrounding area.
+Want to make your backyard (or front yard) look more beautiful, attract pollinator species and prevent flooding on your property?
+Conservation Halton is pleased to offer a series of workshops, Healthy Neighboursheds, which provide information about low impact landscaping.
+The purpose of low impact landscaping is to work with nature to create gardens that help manage rainwater, require less energy and other resources, and benefit water quality in the surrounding area.
+With practical information and expert insights from Conservation Halton staff, Healthy Neighboursheds will help you design and create a garden you can be proud of.

 Getting Started: How “Rainscaping” Can Protect Your Property